Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ## 3: HGV Annual Tonne to Annual PCU Conversion
 The HGV Annual Tonne to Annual PCU Conversion module enables the split and conversion of GBFM HGV annual tonnage matrices into rigid and articulated PCU matrices.
-The conversion process is outlined in the flowchart below.
+The conversion process is detailed in the flowchart below.
 ![Annual Tonne to Annual PCU flowchart](doc/images/module_3_flowchart.png "Annual Tonne to Annual PCU flowchart")

 The inputs and outputs are outlined in the tables below.